-Fistulas usually involve hollow organs like the intestines, bladder, urethra and vagina.
+Fistulas usually involve hollow organs like the bowel and anus, urinary bladder, and vagina.
 They often form as a result of infection or inflammation related to surgery, injury or radiation therapy.
 They may also be related to inflammatory bowel conditions such as Crohn's disease and ulcerative colitis.

 Fistulograms are used to assess many types of fistulas, including those that form between:

 - the anal canal and skin near the anus